Ishtiaqe/supershop-backend/.readmes/intellij/README.md

-# Cloud Run Hello World with Cloud Code
+# SuperShop Backend (IntelliJ helper README)

-This "Hello World" sample demonstrates how to deploy a simple "Hello World" application to Cloud Run using the [Cloud Code extension for IntelliJ](https://cloud.google.com/code/docs/intellij/install?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-).
+This repo contains a NestJS backend; the original Cloud Run sample content has been removed.
+Use this guidance only for IDE-level help when necessary.

 ### Table of Contents
 * [Getting Started](#getting-started)